yuolel/bratrax-wip/assets/bratrax-design-system.md

 ### Typography Rules

-1. **Headlines** use Outfit at weight 900.
-Letter-spacing is -0.3px to -0.5px (not tighter).
+1. **Headlines** use Outfit at weight 900 across all levels (H1–H4).
+Weight stays constant; size, line-height, and letter-spacing are what change as the hierarchy descends.
+2. **Letter-spacing — per-token defaults with a global envelope.** Outfit 900 has dense glyph forms; tracking is the single most common readability failure.
+Each heading token carries a fixed default value (see Type Scale table) — that's the canonical setting for that level.
+Deviation from a token default requires explicit reason and must stay within the global envelope.
+Limits per surface:
+   - **Headlines (Outfit 900):** envelope `-0.5px` to `+0.5px`.
+Token defaults: H1 `-0.5px` · H2 `-0.1px` · H3 `0` · H4 `+0.3px`.
+Going tighter than `-0.5px` causes adjacent letters to smush (common pairs like `Th`, `Wh`, `Sa`).
+Going looser than `+0.5px` makes headlines read as labels rather than headings.
+If a headline looks loose at these limits, **reduce font size before tightening spacing.**
+   - **Body text (Outfit 300):** always `0`.
+Never negative-track body copy.
+   - **Space Mono labels:** `0` to `+2px`.
+Positive spacing only.
+   - **DM Serif Display italic accents:** `0` to `-0.5px` maximum.
+Italics need air, especially next to Outfit 900.
-2. **One word per headline** may be wrapped in DM Serif Display italic for emphasis.
+3. **One word per headline** may be wrapped in DM Serif Display italic for emphasis.
 It inherits the size of the parent headline but the font change creates the accent.
-3. The **serif accent word** should carry the insight — "skips", "why", "deciding", "another one" — not filler words.
+4. The **serif accent word** should carry the insight — "skips", "why", "deciding", "another one" — not filler words.
-4. **Body text** is Outfit weight 300 at 17px.
+5. **Body text** is Outfit weight 300 at 17px.
 Color is `color-text-secondary` (#B0B0B0).
-5. All **technical/UI text** (nav, buttons, labels, section numbers) is Space Mono.
+6. All **technical/UI text** (nav, buttons, labels, section numbers) is Space Mono.
-6. The **serif accent word** in headlines always gets acid green color (`#D4FF00`).
+7. The **serif accent word** in headlines always gets acid green color (`#D4FF00`).
-7. **No orphan words.** Headlines, pull quotes, and short text blocks must not leave a single word alone on the last line.
+8. **No orphan words.** Headlines, pull quotes, and short text blocks must not leave a single word alone on the last line.
 Use `text-wrap: balance` in CSS for headlines/pull quotes.
 For specific cases, use `&nbsp;` between the last two words to prevent the break.
 Check at both desktop and mobile widths.

 ### CSS Type Tokens